Prince Consort & Thirlwall Prize and Seeley Medal

 The Prince Consort & Thirlwall Prize and Seeley Medal is a prize awarded annually by the Faculty of History at the University of Cambridge for the doctoral dissertation submitted in the previous academic year which is deemed by the Faculty's judging panel to be the best.
+The prize is one of the university's oldest and is considered the most prestigious accolade for doctoral work within the Faculty.

 As of May 2025, the prize is valued at £1,500 and is drawn from the Prince Consort and Thirlwall Prize Fund, which also offers studentships and grants to PhD students, and hardship funding for fourth-year PhD students.

 History

 The prize is the result of a merger between the Prince Consort Prize, the Thirwall Prize, and the Seeley Medal.
 From 1904, the Prince Consort Prize and Thirlwall Prize were awarded in alternate years for the best doctoral dissertation.

 The Seeley Medal emerged from an attempt, in 1896, to create a Memorial Fund in memory of John Robert Seeley, a former Regius Professor of History at the Faculty, who had died the previous year.
 The organisers were unsuccessful in raising their target of £3,000 to offer a postgraduate scholarship "to encourage the study of English and foreign archives bearing upon modern international history"; only £635 was raised, which was eventually designated for the Seeley Medal to reward exceptional historical scholarship.
 Prior to its merger with the Prince Consort and Thirlwall Prizes, the Seeley Medal was only awarded sporadically.